gaehlerm/SoftwareEngineering/README.md

     check(email_address)
 ```

-The function name says nothing about a hidden counter, thus this is hidden behavior and should be avoided.
-Additionally, side effects may lead to temporal coupling [see next section] as the order of calling functions with side effects matter.
+The function name does not indicate the presence of a hidden counter, making this hidden behavior that should be avoided.
+Additionally, side effects may lead to temporal coupling [see next section] because the order of calling functions with side effects matters.

-A better name for this function would be `log_in_and_increase_counter`, though that would make it apparent that the function does more than one thing and thus violates the SRP.
-A function name shouldn't contain an `and` as this indicates a violation of the SRP.
+A more suitable name for this function could be `log_in_and_increase_counter`, but this would reveal that the function performs multiple tasks, contradicting the SRP.
+A function name should not contain an `and` as this indicates a violation of the SRP.

-Side effects also become a real problem when testing code.
-When calling the above function `log_in` twice, the value of `counter` will be different every time.
-This will make the tests very brittle because of the temporal coupling.
-And as we'll learn in the chapter on testing [Writing better Code with Tests], brittle tests are a strong indication of bad code.
+Side effects can also become a significant issue when testing code.
+When calling the function `log_in` twice, the value of `counter` will be different each time.
+This will make the tests very fragile due to temporal coupling.
+And as we will learn in the chapter on testing [Writing better Code with Tests], brittle tests are a strong indication of poor code quality.

-## Temporal coupling
+## Temporal Coupling

-Temporal coupling is if you can do things in the wrong order.
-Sometimes the code enforces the right order, sometimes it doesn't.
+Temporal coupling occurs when tasks can be performed in an incorrect sequence.
+Sometimes the code enforces the correct order, and sometimes it does not.
 Most notably, temporal order is not enforced by classes.
 Class methods can usually be called in any order.
 There is nothing enforcing the correct order.
+The class variables are there all the time.
 Let me make a brief example:

 ```Py
 class Shopping():
     def get_money(self, amount):
         self.money = amount

     def create_shopping_list(self, shopping_list):
         self.shopping_list = shopping_list

     def go_shopping(self):
         # use the shopping_list and money
 ```

-Apparently you have to get money and create a shopping list before you go shopping.
+Apparently you need to get money and create a shopping list before you go shopping.
 The correct usage of this class is as follows:

 ```py
 shopping = Shopping()